Dtham14/AI-Tool-for-Mobile-Game-Epic-Seven-/README.md

 ## Description

-This project was created for an Artifical Intellegence class at Simon Fraser University (CMPT 419).
-It uses match data collected from the official Epic Seven match history API to create a dataset of matches.
-Using the dataset, users are able to be provided suggestions on which heroes to pick in their draft.
-When the draft is filled out, it will be fed into a linear regression model to predict an outcome whether the user's draft or the opponent's draft will win or lose.
+This project was created for an Artificial Intelligence class at Simon Fraser University (CMPT 419).
+It is a web tool to help a player base of millions who play the mobile game, Epic Seven, to predict the outcome of player versus-player matches using data-centric and machine-learning techniques.